Indefinite theta series and generalized error functions: Introduction

 \subsection{Acknowledgments}

 J.~M. thanks Kathrin Bringmann, Thomas Creutzig, Robert Osburn, Larry Rolen, Martin Westerholt-Raum, Don Zagier and Sander Zwegers for discussions about the generating functions derived in \cite{Manschot:2010nc, Manschot:2014cca}.
-B.~P. is grateful to Trinity College Dublin for hospitality during part of this work. \\ {\it Note added}: After posting the first version of this manuscript on arXiv, we were informed that similar results to ours for signature $(2,n-2)$ have been obtained independently by Sander Zwegers in unpublished work from 2003.
-In upcoming work, Don Zagier and Sander Zwegers will discuss the modularity of indefinite theta series for lattices with general signature.
-The extension of the functions $E_2(C_1,C_2;x)$ and $M_2(C_1,C_2;x)$ to the case $\Delta_{12}=0$ discussed around \eqref{E2Delta0}, and the discussion of the case $C_1=C_2$ in Section \ref{sec_sig21}, were added in the second release of this work.
+B.~P. is grateful to Trinity College Dublin for hospitality during part of this work. \\ \bp{ {\it Historical note}: After posting the first version of this manuscript on arXiv, we were informed that similar results to ours for signature $(2,n-2)$ have been obtained independently by Zagier and Zwegers in unpublished work from 2003, and more recently by Martin Westerholt-Raum \cite{Raum:2016}.
+In upcoming work, Zagier and Zwegers plan to discuss the modularity of indefinite theta series for lattices with general signature.
+The extension of the functions $E_2(C_1,C_2;x)$ and $M_2(C_1,C_2;x)$ to the case $\Delta_{12}=0$ discussed around \eqref{E2Delta0}, and the discussion of the case $C_1=C_2$ in Section \ref{sec_sig21}, were added in the second release of this work, following a suggestion by Zagier.
+The relation of our conformal theta series to the cohomological theta series of \cite{KudlaMillson} was clarified by Kudla \cite{Kudla:2016} who also provided weaker convergence conditions for the theta series $\vartheta_{\bfmu}[\Phi_2,0]$ than those stated in Theorem \ref{convergence2n}.
+The construction of generalized error functions to arbitrary signature along the lines suggested in Section 6 was worked out by Nazaroglu \cite{Nazaroglu:2016}, and the geometry underlying the corresponding theta series was spelled out by Funke and Kudla \cite{FunkeKudla:2016}.
+Several works since then have applied this construction to find the modular completion of various $q$-series. }